julelang/manual/src/common-concepts/functions/anonymous-functions.md

     }
 }
 ```
-The example above contains an example of fibonacci closure.
-The `fib` variable returns a new fibonacci closure.
+The example above contains an example of Fibonacci closure.
+The `fib` variable returns a new Fibonacci closure.
 This closure uses the variables `a` and `b` defined in the scope of the `fib` function.
 Since Closure carries this scope within itself, mutations will be preserved in every subsequent invocation.
 In this way, the next Fibonacci number can be computed each time the returned closure is called.
-Based on this the above program computes the first 20 fibonacci numbers.
+Based on this, the above program computes the first 20 Fibonacci numbers.

 ### Capturing